 So if you pay your bills on time you’ll get a great score.
 But what if you don’t pay your bill on time, what happens when you pay your bill late?

-That’s when something known as the D&B weighted average becomes very important.
-The weighted average is a very little known aspect of the Paydex score that has a big impact on your overall score calculation.
+That’s when the D&B weighted average becomes very important.
+The weighted average is a very little known aspect of the PAYDEX score that has a big impact on your overall score calculation.

-The weighted average “weighs” your payment history for larger limit accounts higher than your lower limit accounts.
-This means if you were to pay your bill late on a smaller $5,000 credit card, it wouldn’t have nearly the same adverse impact to your score as if you paid a $10,000 card late.
-This means if you’re going to go late, make sure you don’t do it on your higher-limit reported accounts or you’ll see a greater drop in your overall Paydex score.
+The weighted average weighs payment history for larger limit accounts higher than your lower limit accounts.
+Hence if you were to pay your bill late on a smaller $5,000 credit card, it wouldn’t have nearly the same adverse impact to your score as if you paid a $10,000 card late.
+This means if you’re going to go late, make sure you don’t do it on your higher-limit reported accounts.
+Or you’ll see a greater drop in your overall PAYDEX score.

 Even though Dun & Bradstreet is the largest of the business reporting agencies, Experian and Equifax also maintain records for companies and issue their own business credit scores.
 Experian’s Intelliscore is the second most widely used score to determine business risk.
-And, this is the score looked at by some of the largest credit issuers because some of the largest underwriters of business credit cards only report their payment history to Experian.
+And, this is the score some of the largest credit issuers check.
+They do so because some of the largest underwriters of business credit cards only report their payment history to Experian.

-The Intelliscore used to function the same as the Paydex score, only being based on payment history.
-But recently Experian’s updated their score to function similar to a FICO score where there are X factors that tie into the overall score.
-To truly master your Intelliscore you must first know how the score is calculated, so you’ll know which score aspects require more attention.
+The Intelliscore used to function likethe PAYDEX score, only being based on payment history.
+But recently Experian updated their score to function like a FICO score where there are X factors that tie into the overall score.
+To truly master your Intelliscore you must first know how the score is calculated.
+Then you’ll know which score aspects require more attention.

-Intelliscore Plus is advertised as a highly predictive score that provides a very detailed and accurate reflection of a business’s risk.
-It actually predicts a business’s risk of going seriously delinquent, or over 91 days late, or having a major financial issue such as bankruptcy within the next 12 months.
+Intelliscore Plus is a highly predictive score that provides a very detailed and accurate reflection of a business’s risk.
+It actually predicts a business’s risk of going seriously delinquent, or over 91 days late, or having a major financial issue like bankruptcy within the next 12 months.
 The score ranges from 0-100 with the higher score indicating a lower risk.

-The 0-100 is a percentile score that reflects the percentage of businesses that score higher or lower than the specific business being looked at.
+The 0-100 is a percentile score that reflects the percentage of businesses that score higher or lower than the specific business under consideration.
 For example, if the business has a score of 20, this means that company scores better than 19% of other businesses.
 That also means that 80% of other businesses score higher than that business.

 Intelliscore Plus, just like FICO, has multiple facets to the entire score makeup.
-The score is still based on the payment history of the business, but many other factors tie into percentages of the overall score.
+The score still comes from the payment history of the business.
+But many other factors tie into percentages of the overall score.
 The Historical Behavior or payment history accounts for 5-10% of the total score.
 Current payment status, trade balances, and percent of accounts delinquent account for 50-60% of the score makeup.

 Historical Behavior 5-10% of the total score